 The FSANZ Act Review commenced in July 2020, and is a comprehensive examination of the effectiveness of the FSANZ Act and the associated operations and responsibilities of Food Standards Australia New Zealand (FSANZ).
 The FSANZ Act is Australian legislation and underpins the Australia New Zealand Joint Food Regulatory System within which New Zealand participates as a partner under the bilateral Food Treaty.

-Extensive stakeholder consultation has been undertaken to date, including public consultation on a Scoping Paper across October and November 2020 and targeted workshops with key government, industry, public health and consumer bodies.
-This consultation has informed the development of a draft Regulatory Impact Statement which presents three reform options for the FSANZ Act.
+Extensive stakeholder consultation has been undertaken, including public consultation on a Scoping Paper across October and November 2020 and targeted workshops with key government, industry, public health and consumer bodies.
+The consultations have informed the development of a draft Regulatory Impact Statement which presented three reform options for the FSANZ Act.

-Option 1 is the status quo (proposes no legislative changes to the FSANZ Act), while Option 2 and 3 present increasingly ambitious suites of measures that could be taken to amend the FSANZ Act.
+Option 1 the status quo proposed no legislative changes to the FSANZ Act, while Option 2 and 3 present increasingly ambitious suites of measures that could be taken to amend the FSANZ Act.

 The ambitious plan to reform the Bi-national Food Regulation System also consists of three other projects (see Modernisation of the Food Regulation for more information).
 These projects are being progressed in parallel to develop a new, best practice regulatory, legislative and operational basis for the system.
-As part of the Review of the Food Regulation Agreement project, draft Aspirations for the Food Regulation System have been developed and are available under ‘Related’ below.
-As part of this consultation, stakeholders are also being asked to consider how the reform options for the FSANZ Act align with the draft Aspirations for the Food Regulatory System.
+As part of the Review of the Food Regulation Agreement project, draft Aspirations for the Food Regulation System have been developed and were made available for this consultation.
+Stakeholders were also asked to consider how the reform options for the FSANZ Act align with the draft Aspirations for the Food Regulatory System.